 There, you will find the easiest ways to access your blog from the “uploads” file and the PHP folders and files.

 In this post, I’ll show you how to harden WordPress with htaccess.
 You will stop external access to your directories and files, in general.

 As I said, the “uploads” file can cause problems and easily allow people to browse and see your plugins and files.
 That way, they get your “protection secrets”, if someone knows what plugins you’re using, then, it’s easy for him to build a simple strategy to bypass all the protection.

 Your goal is to disable and restricts all access to the directories.
 These directories include PHP executable files that you should protect.

 Make WordPress site secure using htaccess

 To stop access to all the PHP files, you have to create a blank file named ”.htaccess” in the text editor and paste the below code inside it.

 <Files *.php> deny from all </Files>

-The file will include only the above code lines and be like this: The next step is to upload that file to your ”uploads” folder located at “wp-content” and upload it again in ”wp-includes” folder.
-You don’t have to worry where to upload the file exactly, just upload it in the folder anywhere you want.
+The file will include only the above code lines and be like this: The next step is to upload that file to your ”uploads” folder located at “wp-content” and upload it again in the ”wp-includes” folder.
+You don’t have to worry about where to upload the file exactly, just upload it in the folder anywhere you want.